obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 [`persistent replication`](#persistent replication) object.
 If the persistent replication already exists, the configuration is unchanged.
 The returned object can be customized prior to the start of replication.

+**registerFilter**(name, code)

+* name (string): the name of the filter function to register
+* code (string): the JavaScript code that implements the filter function

+Register a named filter function in the database for use with filtered replication.
+The filter is not persistent and needs to be registered each time the app is run.
+Use the registered filter name in the `filter` property of the [`persistent replication`](#persistent replication).

 <a name="document"/>
 ## Document